Joshua A.C. Newman

 Joshua A.C.
 Newman is an American role-playing game designer.

 Career

-Newman is the designer of the Indie role-playing games Under the Bed (2005), Shock: Social Science Fiction (2006), Beowulf (2008), Shock:Human Contact (2010), and The Bloody-Handed Name of Bronze (2016).
-His publishing imprint is called the glyphphress.
+Newman is the designer of the Indie role-playing games Under the Bed (2005), Shock: Social Science Fiction (2006), Beowulf (2008), Shock: Human Contact (2010), and The Bloody-Handed Name of Bronze (2016).

 In 2012, Joshua A.C.
 Newman worked with Vincent Baker on a new version of the Mechaton rules as Mobile Frame Zero 001: Rapid Attack (2012), and Newman was able to use this for a successful Kickstarter.
 Rapid Attack was followed by Mobile Frame Zero 002: Intercept Orbit, a carrier-based spaceship battle game in the same universe.

-Personal life

-He resides in Northampton, Massachusetts, where he is also a book and graphic designer.
-He teaches game design at the University of Massachusetts, Amherst College of Information and Computer Sciences.
-He also teaches in an alternative high school in Holyoke, Massachusetts.

-The homepage of the glyphpress leads to Newman's blog, xenoglyph, concerned with many forms of speculative art and design, not limited to games.